How to Say You’re Not Feeling Well Professionally

 Sick day email and message examples

-Once you’ve understood how to say that you’re not feeling well professionally, it’s a good time to take a look at the examples of sick day emails/messages.
+Once you’ve understood how to say that you’re not feeling well professionally, it’s time to take a look at some examples of sick day emails and messages.

 Sick day email examples

-If your boss prefers using email as a communication method to communicate sick leave, then you can consider the following email examples:
+If your boss prefers using email for work, then you can consider the following email examples:

 Email example 1: Taking a sick day